-Figure 2: Consistency of the PSS-4 mental stress, HADS depression and HADS anxiety psychometric tools in the SIMMUN cohort.

-Figure 2: Consistency of the PSS-4 mental stress, HADS depression and HADS anxiety psychometric tools in the SIMMUN cohort.

 Supplementary Figure S2.
 Consistency of the PSS-4 mental stress, HADS depression and HADS anxiety psychometric tools in the SIMMUN cohort.

 (A) Assessment of tau-equivalence of the HADS (hospital anxiety and depression scale) depression and anxiety tool by three-dimensional factor analysis.
 Loadings for the first two major factors are presented.
 Each point represents a single HADS item.
 Percentages of total dataset variance associated with the factors are indicated in the plot axes.
 Note: tau equivalence implicates equal loadings of each HADS items for all factors.
 In case of tau equivalence, proximity of the items to the diagonal of the plot (orange dashed line) is expected.